LewisW/ansible-symfony-playbook/ansible/README.md

-# Contributing
+# Getting started
 The intention of this repository is to sit inside your main repository and be customised and tweaked.
 Everything apart from the roles, is intended as a starting point, and so should be customised as you see fit.
-However, should you wish to receive upstream changes or contribute local changes, here are some instructions.

 ## Adding to your repository